gsyt/salt-byobu/README.md

 Parameters
 ------------
-Please refer to example.pillar for a list of available pillar configuration options
+Please refer to example.pillar.sls for a list of available pillar configuration options

 Usage
 -----